 It takes more than good press lists to get media coverage in today’s noisy information environment.
-To be heard, you need a message that stands out from the crowd and you need a creative mix of offline and social media outreach to deliver your message to the press.
+To be heard, you need a message that stands out from the crowd and a creative mix of offline and social media outreach to deliver your message.
 Our media strategy has been honed over many years and will get you the coverage you need to succeed.

 Social media is your primary point of audience contact, delivering your message, driving people to your website and prompting searches to find related content from many competing sources.
 A strong cross-web strategy has supplanted website strategy as the essential framework for leveraging the internet to raise public awareness, build strategic communities and mobilize support for advocacy and fundraising.
 And social media sits at the center of it all.
 Our social media strategists give you the best chance to succeed in this ever-evolving world.

-With the explosion of the number communication channels, the challenge is to “feed the beast.”
+With the explosion of communication channels, the challenge is to “feed the beast” and deliver clear, concise messages that stand out.
 It is no longer enough to simply write and publish a report.
-You have to create multiple packages suitable for distribution over multiple and distinctive channels.
+You have to create multiple packages suitable for distribution over multiple and distinct channels.
 Where a fully developed report may appeal to some of your website readers, many people are looking for “snackable” content.
 We create strategies for sustainable content distribution, including infographics, charticles, videos, photo memes and other “snackable” content to maximize the impact of your message.

 Great opportunities arise in the face of policy crises.
 Whether your goal is to mobilize action to effect policy or to recognize opportunities to raise money, you need to be able to use your communications and online assets to launch and sustain effective campaigns.
 We help you build campaigns that target the right audiences and move them to action.